 2.1.1 Internal reporting

 A public interest disclosure can be made in writing or verbally and anonymously.
-Disclosures may be made to the Director, Human Resources (the University’s nominated PID Coordinator):
+Disclosures may be made to the Director, People and Culture (the University’s nominated PID Coordinator):

 phone: 07 5430 1112